dottedmag/ppow/README.md

 shell](https://github.com/mvdan/sh).
 Some external shells are also supported, and can be used by setting `@shell` variable in your "ppow.conf" file.

+If ppow can't find `ppow.conf` in the current directory it will try to read `modd.conf` for backward compatibility with `modd`.

 # File watch patterns